 We use the <reference> structure (described in Section 4.8) and provide pointers to additional resources as a list of reference:

-<additional\resources > ::= <reference>\
+<additional_resources > ::= <reference>

 The main use of the additional references field is to provide references to relevant material such as advisories published by other bodies.
-See Field (t) for further details about the <reference> structure.
+See Section 4.8 for further details about the <reference> structure.